Natalia519/projectnata/README.md

 # Usage
-1) Create an Account, New Project and give a Name to your Repository on GitHub (the project can be uploaded and saved there)
+1) Create an Account, New Project and give a Name to your Repository on GitHub (your project can be uploaded and saved there later)

 2) Use docker-compose up command to built and run a container: docker-compose up